 In 2003, the Goodspeed Library was renamed the Scherer Library of Musical Theatre to honor the efforts and dedication of Susan and Henry Scherer.
 The Scherer family established an endowment fund at Goodspeed Musicals in support of the Library.

-In the summer of 2009, the Scherer Library of Musical Theatre underwent a transition of management from Will Rhys to Joshua Ritter, its current Education & Library Director.
+In the summer of 2009, the Scherer Library of Musical Theatre underwent a transition of management from Will Rhys to Joshua Ritter.
 Ritter began formally promoting the Administrative Internship Program in 2010 and increased efforts to recruit new library volunteers.
 Some volunteers like Jessica Thompson and Neil Epstein have been offering their time assisting the Scherer Library for over a decade.
 Additional volunteers and interns assisted the Scherer Library through cataloging, preservation, archival reorganization projects, and general assistance with day-to-day tasks.
 The extra help allowed the library to deacquisition duplicate and unrelated materials, which enabled the incorporation of the Max Showalter Donation and the restoration of regular donation reception.
 In 2011, the full-time position of Education & Library Assistant was added to the Library staff.
 The addition of a second year-round employee helped facilitate the creation of Goodspeed’s Musical Theatre Institute and hasten work on major library projects.
 Currently, the Scherer Library is a resource center for Goodspeed’s Musical Theatre Institute, which is composed of nine nationally and internationally renowned educational programs.

 In 2009, Goodspeed’s Development Department introduced Ritter to Christine Donohue, dedicated Library Advisory Board member and former President of Donohue Group Inc. Donohue mentored Ritter on library best practices and offered complimentary consulting services on numerous library projects.
 With the experience and guidance of Christine Donohue, Scherer Library staff undertook the landmark Catalogue and Digitization Project.
 In 2012, the Scherer Library applied for and received a grant from the Harold and Mimi Steinberg Foundation, which provided the means to jumpstart Phase One of the Catalogue and Digitization Project—the digitization of the Scherer Library’s 500 most fragile and valuable items.
 Goodspeed Trustee David Frankel was instrumental in securing sponsorship from the Harold and Mimi Steinberg Charitable Trust.
 The knowledge, hardware, and software gained from completing the project continues to allow for the modernization of the Scherer Library and enables a wider audience to access its contents.